todogroup/governance/OSPO-Associate-Program.md

 ## How can I Apply?

 Requests will be done through [OSPO Landscape project](https://github.com/todogroup/ospolandscape).
+If you think your project meet the criteria to be an OSPO Associate:

+(1) Open a new `TODO OSPO Associate - Request` [issue](https://github.com/todogroup/ospolandscape/issues/new/choose).
+Please, make sure you fulfil the pre-submission checklist and answer all the questions required within the issue.

+(2) Wait until the TODO PM checks if the organization meets the criteria and approves / declines the request

-If you think your project meet the criteria to be an OSPO Associate, please open a pull request to add it to [landscape.yml](https://github.com/todogroup/ospolandscape/blob/master/landscape.yml) under OSPO Adopter category and OSPO Associate subcategory.
+(3) If the request is accepted, please open a pull request to add it to [landscape.yml](https://github.com/todogroup/ospolandscape/blob/master/landscape.yml) under OSPO Adopter category and OSPO Associate subcategory.
 For the logo, you can either upload an SVG to the `hosted_logos` directory or put a URL as the value, and it will be fetched.

 Netlify will generate a staging server for you to preview your updates.
 Please check that the logo and information appear correctly and then add LGTM to the pull request confirming your review and requesting a merge.

+> If you have any issues, you can ask @anajsana to do this process for you instead.

 ## Where can I find more info?